Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/comm_structure_directory_type.md

 ---

-    title: Communication structure - directory type
+    title: "Communication structure - directory type"
-    linkTitle: Communication structure
+    linkTitle: "Communication structure"
     weight: 340

----
-This topic describes the structure for the communication area in a directory exit for C language as well as COBOL.
+---This topic describes the structure for the communication area in a directory exit for C language as well as COBOL.

 <span id="Structure_in_C_Language"></span>